LarsImNetz/centerheads/README.md

 ### Gentoo
 Build opencv with: emerge opencv

+Copy facedetect into this directory.

-After emerge, patch the facedetect script by change
+Patch this facedetect script by change

     -DATA_DIR = '/usr/share/opencv/'
     +DATA_DIR = '/usr/share/OpenCV/'

-After this, simple copy the facedetect into this directory

 ## run centerheads
 Copy your images with faces into the pics folder.